Master Theses

 MORAL BUSINESSES

-You are expected to review the literature to find a novel and relevant research topic, set up hypotheses, and test your hypotheses by conducting experimental research.
+This topic is suitable for confirmatory research.
+You are expected to review the literature to find a novel and relevant research topic, set up hypotheses, and test your hypotheses using an online experiment.

 Related literature